gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

     # loop through indices and values of input list
     for index, element in enumerate(numbers):
-      # if teh element has been seen previously
+      # if the element has been seen previously
       if element in elt_to_idx_map:
         # if the difference between current index
         # and index already in the dictionary